nsidc/NSIDC-Data-Tutorials/notebooks/altimetry_harmonization/README.md

 descriptive background on the data.

-The [corrections.ibynb](./corrections.ibynb) notebook prodvides a small example of how to perform an ITRF coordinate transformations to facilitate data comparison across datasets.
+The [corrections.ibynb](./corrections.ibynb) notebook prodvides a small example of how to perform ITRF coordinate transformations to facilitate data comparison across datasets.

 ## Setup